huserben/TfsExtensions/BuildTasks/overview.md

 # Trigger Build Task
 This build task enables the chaining of builds within TFS.
-It makes use of the built-in TFS API to queue a new build of any build definition (within the same Team Project or even across projects) and has support for different condition if the Build should be triggered.
+It makes use of the built-in TFS API to queue a new build of any build definition (within the same Team Project or even across projects) and has support for different conditions if the Build should be triggered.

 ## Supported TFS Versions
-The Build Task is supported for both VSTS and TFS on-Premises from Version 2015 Update 2 updwards.
+The Build Task is supported for both VSTS and TFS on-Premises from Version 2015 Update 2 upwards.
 **Please check the following guide on [github](https://github.com/huserben/TfsExtensions/blob/master/BuildTasks/Tfs15.md) if you are still using TFS 2015.**

 ## Release Notes